 What will you do with any extra embryos?
 Extra embryos can be frozen and stored for future use for several years.
 Not all embryos will survive the freezing and thawing process, although most will.

 Cryopreservation can make future cycles of IVF less expensive and less invasive.
 Or, you might be able to donate unused frozen embryos to another couple or a research facility.
 You might also choose to discard unused embryos.

 - How will you handle a multiple pregnancy?
 If more than one embryo is transferred to your uterus, IVF can result in a multiple pregnancy — which poses health risks for you and your babies.
 In some cases, fetal reduction can be used to help a woman deliver fewer babies with lower health risks.
 Pursuing fetal reduction, however, is a major decision with ethical, emotional and psychological consequences.

-- Have you considered the potential complications associated with using donor eggs, sperm or embryos or a gestational carrier?
+- Have you considered the potential complications associated with using donor eggs, sperm or embryos, or a gestational carrier?
 A trained counselor with expertise in donor issues can help you understand the concerns, such as the legal rights of the donor.
-You also may need an attorney to file court papers to help you become legal parents of an implanted embryo.
+You may also need an attorney to file court papers to help you become legal parents of an implanted embryo.

 What you can expect

 IVF involves several steps — ovarian stimulation, egg retrieval, sperm retrieval, fertilization and embryo transfer.
 One cycle of IVF can take about two to three weeks, and more than one cycle may be required.